 The LaunchDarkly code references API asserts various limits to limit the number of "false positive" code references.

-- A maximum of 500 characters is allowed per line of source code stored.
-Additional characters will be truncated.
+- We allow up to 500 characters is allowed per line of source code stored.
+LaunchDarkly truncates additional files.

 If you've encountered any of these limits, or are noticing a large number of false positives being detected by

-LD_EXCLUDE, in some configuration methods) argument with a regular expression matching the files and directories you'd like to exclude.
+.ldignore file in your repository with rules matching the files and directories you'd like to exclude.

 The code references feature scans your source code for occurrences of your flag keys.
 This process requires your source code to reference flag keys exactly as they appear in LaunchDarkly.

 However, by default, the React SDK camel-cases all flag keys for easier access with dot notation.
 To use the code references feature in conjunction with the React SDK, configure the SDK to disable this camel-casing feature.

 To learn more, read Flag keys in the React SDK documentation.

 Updated 3 months ago